fac21/week5--Web-App--EMNS/README.md

 # week5--Web-App--EMNS

-This week we aimed to learn about databases, specifically SQL, as well as advancing our Node knowledge.
+### This week we aimed to learn about databases, specifically a PostgreSQL database, as well as advancing our Node knowledge.

 - Designing and documenting a database schema
 - Create a relational database